Commercial Property Compliance: The Ultimate Guide to Governance for Property Owners in 2026

 What's the fastest way to reduce compliance risk this quarter?

-Centralise your calendar of expiries and inspections, enable automated reminders, and run a file audit on leases and insurance.
-Then address any SLA gaps for maintenance response.
+Centralize your calendar of certificate expiries and inspection deadlines, then enable automated reminders.
+Run a documentation audit on leases and insurance policies to close SLA gaps.
 These steps quickly cut avoidable violations with real-time monitoring.

 About the Author